jackgill/scrat-dcpu/README.markdown

 Limitations:

-* Emulator only supports SET opcode
+* Emulator only supports SET, ADD, and SUB opcodes
 * Emulator only includes registers and memory (no stack, no program counter)